The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances: Introduction

-Toeplitz covariance estimation is intimately related to spectral estimation and direction-of-arrival (DOA) problems.
-The link is via the Carathéodory decomposition that expresses any $P\times P$ positive definite Toeplitz covariance as a sum of complex sinusoids \cite{caratheodory1884harmonic, grenander1958toeplitz, stoica2005spectral}:
+Toeplitz covariance estimation is closely related to spectral estimation and direction-of-arrival (DOA) problems.
+The link is via the Carath\'eodory decomposition, which states that any $P\times P$ positive definite Toeplitz covariance matrix can be represented as a non-negative combination of rank-one outer products of steering vectors plus a noise floor \cite{caratheodory1911harmonic, grenander1958toeplitz, stoica2005spectral}: